thomasjbradley/jekyll_patternbot/README.md

 ### 3. Configure Jekyll

 Finally we need to configure Jekyll to use Patternbot.
-It’s already using the Patternbot plugins, as defined in our `Gemfile` but we need to specify the Patternbot theme too.
+It’s already using the Patternbot plugins, as defined in our `Gemfile`, but we need to specify the Patternbot theme too.

 In your code editor, **create a new file `_config.yml`**